pagkly/Zed/Investopedia4/Joseph Schumpeter.md

 ## Famous Theories

-Schumpeter is best known for his 1942 book _Capitalism, Socialism, and Democracy_ as well as the theory of dynamic [economic growth](https://www.investopedia.com/terms/e/economicgrowth.asp) known as [[creative destruction]](https://www.investopedia.com/terms/c/creativedestruction.asp).
-He is also credited with the first German and English references to methodological individualism in economics.
+Schumpeter is best known for his 1942 book _Capitalism, [[Socialism]], and Democracy_ as well as the theory of dynamic [economic growth](https://www.investopedia.com/terms/e/economicgrowth.asp) known as [[creative destruction]](https://www.investopedia.com/terms/c/creativedestruction.asp).
+He is also credited with the first German and English references to methodological individualism in [[Economics|economics]].

 ### Creative Destruction

-Schumpeter made many contributions to economic science and political theory, but by far his most enduring legacy came from a six-page chapter in _Capitalism, Socialism, and Democracy_ entitled “The Process of Creative Destruction.”
+Schumpeter made many contributions to economic science and political theory, but by far his most enduring legacy came from a six-page chapter in _Capitalism, [[Socialism]], and Democracy_ entitled “The Process of Creative Destruction.”

 The economist coined the term creative destruction to describe how the old is being constantly replaced by the new.
 Schumpeter offered a new, unique insight into how economies grow, explaining that economic progress is not gradual and peaceful but rather disjointed and sometimes unpleasant.

  “The same process of industrial mutation—if I may use that biological term—that incessantly revolutionizes the economic structure from within, incessantly destroying the old one, incessantly creating a new one.
-This process of creative destruction is the essential fact about capitalism,” he said.
+This process of creative destruction is the essential fact about [[Capitalism|capitalism]],” he said.

 ### Entrepreneurship